-With regards to Persia towards the end of the Nineteenth and beginning of the Twentieth Centuries, Britain had gained some credibility in helping successive regimes resist Russian expansion.
-During the Great Game, Tsarist Russia was increasingly perceived as the lesser of two evils.
+With regards to Persia towards the end of the Nineteenth and beginning of the Twentieth Centuries Britain had gained some credibility in helping successive regimes resist increasing Russian expansionism.
+During the Great Game, Tsarist Russia was increasingly perceived as the greater threat from the two imperial powers.
 This was partly due to their more autocratic form of government but also because of their relative proximity and seemingly insatiable incursions southwards.
 Britain meanwhile appeared content merely with the defence of the Raj and had a more acceptable and responsive form of government.
 Such perceptions seemed to be confirmed when the British sided with Persian constitutionalists in a revolution in the country in 1906.
 This revolution had been at least partly inspired by the relative success of Japan in modernising itself and in defeating a European power, Russia no less.
-Unfortunately any goodwill fostered by the British for this support in 1906 was squandered the following year with the Anglo-Russian agreement to divide Persia into spheres of influence; Russian in the North, a Neutral Zone in the Centre and British in the South.
+Unfortunately any goodwill fostered by the British for this support in 1906 was squandered the following year with the Anglo-Russian agreement to divide Persia into spheres of influence; A Russian Zone in the North, a Neutral Zone in the Centre and a British Zone in the South.
 This somewhat unexpected reversal had come about due to the growing tensions in Europe and especially the responses made by the Germans towards the Ottoman Turks.
 Britain had moved closer towards France and in consequence her old Great Game nemesis of Russia.
 The resolution of antagonising factors between Russia and Britain in the decade preceding World War One unsettled many in Persia and would lead some leading nationalists there to even consider joining with the Germans against the British - although any such suggestion was undermined when their traditional rival of the Ottoman Empire eventually threw herself fully into Alliance with the Central Powers in 1914.

-William Knox D'Arcy's discovery of oil in Persia in 1908 transformed the strategic importance of the region.
+However, the long term European interest in the region was transformed by William Knox D'Arcy's discovery of oil in 1908 in Persia.
 The discovery was something of a fortuitous event as his team had been prospecting since it had received a concession from the Shah of Persia in 1901 with little success and a cable from his directors cancelling any further exploration was already en route to the beleagured D'Arcy when he finally struck oil in Masjid i-Suleiman in southern Persia.
 The Anglo-Persian Oil Company was set up in 1909 to facilitate its extraction and new refinery facilities were constructed at Abadan.